 Although the full range of the northeast Pacific stock of fin whales in Alaskan waters has not been surveyed, a rough estimate of the size of the population west of the Kenai Peninsula has been calculated in previous SARs by summing the estimates from Moore et al. (2002) and Zerbini et al. (2006) (n = 5,700).
-However, new information indicates that whales surveyed in the Aleutians (Zerbini et al. 2006) could migrate into the Bering Sea and be counted during the Bering Sea surveys (Mizroch et al. 2009).
-There are also indications that fin whale distribution in the Bering Sea is related to oceanographic conditions (Friday et al. 2013, Stabeno et al. 2012), making it possible that whales could be double counted when estimates from different years are summed (Moore et al. 2002).
-Therefore, our best provisional estimate of the fin whale population west of the Kenai Peninsula would be 1,214, the average of the estimates in 2008 and 2010 (Friday et al. in press).
+However, new information indicates that whales surveyed in the Aleutians (Zerbini et al. (2006) could migrate into the Bering Sea and be counted during the Bering Sea surveys (Mizroch et al. 2009).
+There are also indications that fin whale distribution in the Bering Sea is related to oceanographic conditions (Stabeno et al. 2012, Friday et al. 2013), making it possible that whales could be double counted when estimates from different years are summed (Moore et al. 2002).
+Therefore, our best provisional estimate of the fin whale population west of the Kenai Peninsula would be 1,368, the greater of the minimum estimates from the 2008 and 2010 surveys (Friday et al. 2013).
 This is a minimum estimate for the entire stock because it was estimated from surveys which covered only a small portion of the range of this stock.
-This is considered a minimum estimate for a portion of the range of this stock; therefore, the Nmin for the entire stock is unknown.
+This is considered a minimum estimate for a portion of the range of this stock; therefore, the N{MIN} for the entire stock is unknown.